Module 2: Watch the gradients vanish

 The backward pass starts at the loss with the healthy signal p − y and works down, multiplying in one layer-crossing rate ∂h_k/∂h_{k−1} per layer.
 Each crossing is a sigmoid layer, h_k = σ(W_k h_{k−1} + b_k), so each rate contains two ingredients you have already met:

-A slope that cannot exceed 0.25 times a smallish weight matrix makes each layer-crossing rate well below 1.
+A slope that cannot exceed 0.25, times a smallish weight matrix, makes each layer-crossing rate well below 1.
 And sub-unity factors compound geometrically.
-Before measuring the real network, here is the pure arithmetic of that compounding — no network involved, just factor ** depth:
+Before any measurement, commit to a number:

 factor 0.9: after 4 layers -> 6.56e-01, after 10 layers -> 3.49e-01